nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 {: .alert .alert-success}
 > :bulb: **Tip:**
 >
-> * User can delete more than 1 Medical Condition through using `c/CONDITION` multiple times:
+> * You can delete multiple medical conditions to a patient by using multiple `c/CONDITION`parameters
-> * `delMedCon i/S1234567C c/High Blood Pressure c/Osteoporosis`
+> * e.g. `delMedCon i/S1234567C c/High Blood Pressure c/Osteoporosis`

 [Back to Table of Contents](#table-of-contents)